-Alison Sykes is Associate Director Physico-Chem Analytics, Biosimilars, at Merck Serono, Geneva, a post she took up early in 2015.
-She was formerly Biosimilar Technical Director within Analytical Services at Lonza Biologics plc responsible for oversight and definition of all analytical activities relating to pre-clinical and clinical development of Biosimilars derived from mammalian and microbial cell culture.
+Alison Sykes is Director Physico-Chem Analytics, for Fresenius-Kabi, SwissBio Sim, a post she took up in 2017.
+She was formerly a Director within the Biosimilar Unit of Merch Serono and Biosimilar Technical Director within Analytical Services at Lonza Biologics plc responsible for oversight and definition of all analytical activities relating to pre-clinical and clinical development of Biosimilars derived from mammalian and microbial cell culture.
 She had worked for Lonza for 25 years, responsible for running various different analytical teams and functions including cell culture support, method development and validation, stability and formulation and protein characterisation.
 She has been responsible for set-up and establishing FDA and MHRA approved laboratories and providing technical and advisory support for CMC development of biopharmaceuticals from pre-clinical through to clinical phases, including several successful BLA licence applications.
 A biochemist by training, she started her career working for the National Health Service and then moved to NIBSC.
 Her experience here on the human side of the drug industry and the need for global standards in protein drug development helped drive her enthusiasm for detailed analysis and characterisation of safe and efficacious biopharmaceuticals.

-A microbiologist by training, he has been involved in the production of biopharmaceuticals for more than 27 years and has a broad experience of microbial and mammalian cell culture methods.
+A microbiologist by training, Kunle has been involved in the production of biopharmaceuticals for more than 30 years and has a broad experience of microbial and mammalian cell culture methods.
 He obtained his PhD in Microbiology from the University of Surrey, Guildford UK.

-He joined Novimmune in 2015 and prior to this he worked at Lonza Biologics in the UK working on projects to develop new technologies and processes for generating manufacturing cell lines.
+Adrian has extensive experience in generating mammalian cell lines suitable for the GMP production of biologics and is extensively involved in the scientific oversight of both upstream and downstream process development, and process characteristion studies prior to regulatory filings.
+He joined the company (then Novimmune) in 2015 and prior to this he worked at Lonza Biologics in the UK working on projects to develop new technologies and processes for generating manufacturing cell lines.
 Before that he worked for ML Laboratories/Cobra Research developing UCOE technologies for the expression of proteins in mammalian cells and at Therexsys Ltd, developing antibody targeted gene therapies.
 Prior to this he worked at Celltech Research Ltd, generating radiolabelling and cross-linking technologies for antibodies.

-A biochemist by training, he has been involved in the protein chemistry and production of monoclonal antibodies for over 28 years starting with his PhD where he generated monoclonal antibodies (using hybridoma technology) for the diagnosis of prostate cancer.
-He received his bachelor degree from Imperial College, London, and his PhD from St Thomas’ Hospital Medical School, University of London.
+A biochemist by training, he has been involved in the protein chemistry and production of monoclonal antibodies ~30 years, starting with his PhD where he generated monoclonal antibodies (using hybridoma technology) for the diagnosis of prostate cancer.
+He received a bachelor degree from Imperial College, London, and a PhD from St Thomas’ Hospital Medical School, University of London.